Come to Ireland for your holidays

 Sligo – in the north west with some interesting hills and walks.

 Laois – pronounced Leesh and home to Portlaois which is so far from the sea it is hard to believe it was ever a port.

 Kildare – horse country with many of the world’s leading studs.

 Fermanagh – home to Lough Erne.
 They say that in the summer Lough Erne is in County Fermanagh, and in winter County Fermanagh is in Lough Erne.
 Coming in the summer is definitely a better option.

-Leitrim – tiny county in the north west, but home to Carrick-on-Shannon, the home of inland boating in Ireland (also home to MBNA credit cards, so say hi from me if you’re ringing them).
+Leitrim – tiny county in the north west, but home to Carrick-on-Shannon, where there a wide range of interesting things to do.
+The home of inland boating in Ireland (also home to MBNA credit cards, so say hi from me if you’re ringing them).

 Monaghan – small border county in the north of the south.
 Thriving border town of the same name does very well or very badly depending on the value of sterling vs Euro.

 Armagh – ecclesiastical capital of the north with two cathedrals.

 Longford – another small north west county – there are a few of them.